A popular Filipino dessert, this Creamy Leche Flan is an egg-based custard with caramel sauce. It is so simple to make with just a few ingredients.

 Step 7: Pour the mixture into the molds.
 Strain through a fine-mesh sieve for the smoothest Leche Flan.

-Step 8: Set a water bath by placing the custard-filled molds inside a large baking pan.
-Add boiling water until halfway up the side of the molds.
+Step 8: Set a water bath by placing the custard-filled molds inside a large baking dish or pan.
+Add hot water until halfway up the side of the molds.
 Covering them isn't necessary unless you are steaming them on the stovetop.

 PRO TIP: Water can ruin the texture of the flan.
 To prevent splashing into the custard, pour the water slowly.
 If possible, add the water after placing the pan in the oven.